Ontario College Diploma in Integrated Design

 In this program you will earn an Ontario College diploma and a certificate while discovering what kind of designer you are meant to be.
 Our accelerated program is equivalent to two years of study at other colleges.

-This is the only program in Ontario that teaches design principles, theory, history, research and methodologies, in combination with intensive studio time spent experimenting with different materials and sustainable processes.
+This is the only program of its kind in Canada that introduces students to the world of dreams and teaches design principles, theory, research and methodologies, in combination with intensive studio time spent experimenting with different materials and sustainable processes.

 In semester two you will use the extensive studio time to experiment with different kinds of materials and methodologies to find new ways of working, while developing your own design processes and methodologies.